-In order to fix our North American business ... a decisive program of restructuring, cost reduction, store closures and carefully targeted new investment will be required.
+In order to fix our North American business we have strengthened the management team with the appointment of an interim Chief Executive Officer.
+They will be given the ability to select products from our global range and greater freedom in store merchandising.
+It has become clear to the Board that these management actions alone will be insufficient to turn around the business.
+Rather, a decisive program of restructuring, cost reduction, store closures and carefully targeted new investment will be required.
 As part of this program, we intend to close a number of larger stores while investing in information systems, store refurbishment and brand development.